 The Cost of Not Addressing Hearing Loss

 It is a mistake to think of hearing loss as less severe than other types of disability.
 Ff left unaddressed, hearing loss has the potential to have some major negative impacts on both an individual and societal level.

 On the individual scale, untreated hearing loss can negatively affect cognition, hinder education and employment prospects and lead to social isolation, loneliness and social stigma.

 On a more macro level, WHO estimates that unaddressed hearing loss represents an annual global cost of USD $980 billion.
 This includes things such as health sector costs, costs associated with educational support, loss of productivity and societal costs.

 In addition to this, 57% of these costs are attributed to low and middle-income countries who often lack the financial and institutional resources to tackle the problem.

-Focusing On Today as Well as Tomorrow
+Focusing On Today & Looking Towards Tomorrow